framesjs/frames.js/.changeset/slimy-wombats-hunt.md

 "frames.js": patch
 ---

-Add a helper function to retrieve the username for a FID
+Add a helper function to retrieve the user data for an FID